-Several emphasis areas have been identified for close examination, including an examination of the impacts of the Panama Canal and the Port of Savannah deepening on the Gainesville-Hall region.
-This effort will result in a Gainesville-Hall Regional Freight Study document that will be reviewed and approved by the GHMPO.
+Several emphasis areas were identified for close examination, including an assessment of the impacts of the Panama Canal and the Port of Savannah deepening on the Gainesville-Hall region.
+This effort resulted in a Gainesville-Hall Regional Freight Study document that would be reviewed and approved by the GHMPO.
 The Regional Freight Study was adopted by the GHMPO Policy Committee on February 13, 2018.

 Freight Study Plans and Reports

-The Project Management Plan developed by CDM Smith, the firm selected to create the Regional Freight Study, is designed to facilitate the daily progress of the study as well as the communication between the CDM Smith team and the GHMPO committees and staff.
+Project Management Plan - facilitates the daily progress of the study as well as the communication between the CDM Smith team and the GHMPO committees and staff.
 See the PMP Schedule for further details.

-The Stakeholder Engagement Plan identifies who may have an interest in this study or may be affected by it.
-It then outlines when and how the stakeholders and the public will be engaged during the study.
+Stakeholder Engagement Plan - identifies who may have an interest in this study as well as outlines when and how stakeholders and the public will be engaged during the study.

 Goals and Objectives Report - discusses the specific goals and objectives of the GHMPO Freight Study and how they relate to the local, state, and national goals and objectives regarding freight.
 In the context of this study, a goal is a broad statement that defines a desired end state once the plan is implemented.
 An objective is a specific, measurable statement that supports the achievement of a particular goal.

-The Performance Measures Report discusses how and why performance measurement is a critical element of accountability for public resources which allow agencies to understand current transportation system conditions and track progress over time.
+Performance Measures Report - discusses how and why performance measurement is a critical element of accountability for public resources which allow agencies to understand current transportation system conditions and track progress over time.
 This report includes an introduction to performance measurement as well as exploring possible performance measures by goal area, such as safety, mobility, economic competitiveness, and community.

 Freight Advisory Committee

 A Freight Advisory Committee was formed with a mixture of representatives from both the public and private sectors throughout the region.
 This committee met four times during 2017.

 The first meeting was held on Friday, February 10, 2017.
 This meeting featured introductions, reviewing proposed goals and objectives, and a workshop regarding freight priorities and network conditions.
 The presentation given at this meeting can be found here, and a summary of the meeting can be found here.